sherryrich/core-yoga/README.md

 The icons in the footer were taken from Font [Awesome](https://fontawesome.com/) [Google fonts](https://fonts.google.com/) for the fonts Roboto, Montserrat, Sans-Serif

-## The landing page image
-The landing includes a large full with photograph to show the user that this site relates to Yoga.
-This section introduces the user with an eye catching animation to grab their attention.
-(Include image)

-BENEFITS OF CORE YOGA
-3 sections advising the user to read the benefits of Yoga to their health.
-This should entice the user to engage more with the rest of the website and consider joining one of the studios.

-(Include image)

-The Footer
-The footer section includes links to the 4 main social media sites for Core Yoga.
-The links will intentionally open in a new tab to allow easy navigation for the user.
-The footer is to encourage the user to keep connected with Core Yoga via social media

 - __Classes page__